kanidm/concread/README.md

 Safety
 ------

-This library has extensive testing, and passes it's test suite under [miri], a rust undefined behaviour checker.
+This library has extensive testing, and passes its test suite under [miri], a rust undefined behaviour checker.
 If you find an issue however, please let us know so we can fix it!